ecmwf/climetlab/docs/overview.rst

 climate datasets, allowing scientists to focus on their research instead of solving technical issues.
 Datasets are automatically downloaded, cached and transform into standard  Python data structures such as NumPy_, Pandas_ or Xarray_, that can then be fed into scientific packages like SciPy_ and TensorFlow_. *CliMetLab* also aims at simplifying plotting of 2D maps, by automatically selecting the most appropriate styles and projections for any given data.

 The goal of *CliMetLab* is to simplify access to climate and meteorological datasets, by hiding the access methods and data formats.

-The snippet of code below would download the dataset *dataset-name*, cache it locally and decodes its content in a NumPy array:
+The snippet of code below would download the dataset *dataset-name*, cache it locally and decodes its content as a NumPy array:

 .. code-block:: python